playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 In case you want to define a mapping from a custom object to a form field string and vice versa you need to register a new Formatter for this object.
 You can achieve this by registering a provider for `Formatters` which will do the proper initialization.
-For an object like JodaTime's `LocalTime` it could look like this:
+For an object like JavaTime's `LocalTime` it could look like this:

 @[register-formatter](code/javaguide/forms/FormattersProvider.java)